 So how do we correctly and safely handle this situation while helping the baby as well?
-Thanks to Sylvan Dell’s book, Baby Owl’s Rescue written by Jennifer Keats Curtis, we can read all about how one family rescued a wild baby bird!
+Thanks to Arbordale’s book, Baby Owl’s Rescue written by Jennifer Keats Curtis, we can read all about how one family rescued a wild baby bird!

 I also love the illustrations by the very talented Laura Jacques.
 The pictures are beautiful, colorful and realistic.
 Ms. Jacques has over twenty-five years of professional experience as an illustrator, and she enjoys illustrating books that focus on natural history, wildlife, and the environment.

 Have you ever wondered what happens to small creatures that have lost their way?
 Jennifer Keats Curtis, editor-at-large for Maryland Life and author of several children's tales, brings that idea to life with her latest book, Baby Owl's Rescue.
 The story follows brother-and-sister duo Max and Maddie as they, with the help of their wildlife rehabilitator mother, return a baby great horned owl to its nest.
 Curtis, whose goal is to utilize the "once upon a time" setting to help bring children closer to the wonderful animals that live in or near [their] own back yards," shows kids that the best way to save a wild animal is to do so with the aid of an adult.
 The book also includes a life-cycle chart, which children can use to learn about the growth and development of owls, along with a guide on what to do if an injured bird is found.
 So if you're looking for the perfect book to teach youngsters about the importance of protecting wildlife, Baby Owl's Rescue is just that - perfect!

 Midwest Book Review, Pets / Wildlife Shelf - Nov 2009